 From time to time, someone will get a drooping brow, eyelid (either the upper or lower), cheek, mouth, or puffiness around the eyes.
-This risk sits at below two per cent, but with highly-trained, experienced practitioners, this rarely occurs – it is the result of improper application of the muscle-relaxant injection.
-The effects of muscle-relaxant injections is temporary, and any of these symptoms will resolve itself and is temporary.
+It is the result of improper application of the muscle-relaxant injection.
+The effects of muscle-relaxant injections are temporary, and any of these symptoms will resolve themselves.

-Dermal fillers are one of our greatest tools in the fight against wrinkles.
-Our dermal filler ingredients are naturally found in skin and is the element that provides hydration and stimulates collagen to keep our skin firm and healthy.
+Dermal fillers are one of our tools in the fight against wrinkles.
+Our dermal filler ingredients are naturally found in skin and are the element that provides hydration and stimulates collagen to keep our skin firm and healthy.